JHarp199345/Gwriter/README.md

 ---

 **Note**: The Python backend in the `backend/` folder is legacy code and is no longer required.
 The plugin is now fully self-contained and makes AI API calls directly from within Obsidian.

-Smart Connections Integration
-The dashboard attempts to read Smart Connections data from:
-.obsidian/plugins/smart-connections/data.json
-If Smart Connections isn't available, it will use a fallback message.
-The plugin works without Smart Connections, but having it installed enhances context awareness.
-Troubleshooting
-API Key Issues
-Ensure your API key is correctly entered in settings Verify the API key is valid and has credits/quota Check that the model name matches your provider:
-OpenAI: gpt-4, gpt-3.5-turbo, etc.
-Anthropic: claude-3-opus, claude-3-sonnet, etc.
-Gemini: gemini-pro, gemini-1.5-pro, etc.
-API Errors
-Verify your API key is correct
-Check your API provider account for rate limits
-Ensure the model name is correct for your provider Check your internet connection
-File Not Found Errors
-Verify file paths in settings match your vault structure Ensure files exist at the specified paths
-Check vault path is correct
-Make sure file names match exactly (case-sensitive on Mac/Linux) Keyboard Not Working in Text Areas
-This was fixed in v1.0.0.
-If you experience issues, try:
-Clicking in the text area again
-Restarting Obsidian
-Updating to the latest version